Syd Lucas: Military service

 Lucas shipped to Australia in 1928.
-On 13 June 1940, during World War II, he volunteered for the 2nd Australian Imperial Force, enlisting at Caulfield, Victoria, with a locality of Coburg, Victoria, both suburbs of Melbourne, and listing Gladys Lucas as next of kin.
+On 13 June 1940, during World War II, he volunteered for the 2nd Australian Imperial Force, enlisting at Caulfield, Victoria, with a home locality of Coburg, Victoria, both suburbs of Melbourne, and listing Gladys Lucas as next of kin.
 Lucas was allotted service number VX26480 and posted to the 2/1st Australian Machine Gun Battalion.
 He was sent to join his battalion in Palestine, but a bout of appendicitis resulted in him having an operation on his gallbladder on arrival, and so he was not medically fit to join the battalion when it sailed for Greece in early April 1941.
 Lucas was transferred to prisoner-of-war duties, guarding Italian and German prisoners of war being shipped to Australia on the RMS Queen Mary.
 He was discharged from the Australian Military Forces on 7 November 1941, with the rank of private.
 His posting at discharge was Headquarters, Guard Battalion.

 Death

-Lucas died on 4 November 2008 of natural causes, aged 108, one week before the 90th Anniversary since Armistice day.
+Lucas died on 4 November 2008 of natural causes, aged 108, one week before the 90th Anniversary of Armistice Day.